FredKurt/alx-zero_day/0x03-git/README.md

-Hello, the new project in ALX programm
+Hi, the new project in ALX programm